-The water heater is probably the most underrated system in your home.
+Your hot water heater is probably the most underestimated system in your home.
 Really – without the water heater, you couldn’t have any of these luxuries:

 - Hot baths